cookiemccormick/cookiemccormick.github.io/_posts/2018-10-10-def_why_software_development.markdown

 Hi!
 My name is Alisa Cookie McCormick.
 I live in St. Petersburg, Florida.

 I worked at HSN (Home Shopping Network) for the past 11 years, straight out of college from the University of South Florida.
 I graduated with a degree in Mass Communication.
 I've had various roles at HSN and enjoyed my time there, but felt like it was time to move on.
 Retail television is on a decline and the company was recently sold to QVC.
-There has been lots of movement in the company, lots of layoffs and people were being made to work more for no extra compensation.
+There has been lots of movement in the company and lots of layoffs.

 <p align="center">
 <img src="https://media.giphy.com/media/QBerHEQLg6EyQ/giphy.gif">